 If you are retired or on a fixed income, let us know and we will make every effort to work with you on our online medical opinion consultation fees so you can afford it.
 We don't want money to be the only reason you don't get the best care in the world.
 Let us know!

 Thyroid Cancer Re-Operations (Persistent or Recurrent Thyroid Cancer): If you require a second surgery (or third, fourth etc) for thyroid cancer because a previous surgeon(s) was unsuccessful then the online medical consultation fee" is $2500.
 Your insurance will not cover this consultation fee, so if you don't come here for your first thyroid surgery, please pick a good surgeon.
 The insurance WILL cover the cost of the operation.
 This "complex" online medical consultation fee is also applied to all patients that require a thyroid operation for benign thyroid tumors and have already had THYROID surgery in the past 20 years, but the fee will be $2000.
 This "complex" online medical consultation fee will be applied to ALL patients needing thyroid or neck surgery who have had a previous thyroid or neck operations regardless of what state they live in.
 This fee applies whether you have a phone consultation from California or you live down the street in Tampa.
-This type of surgery is much more complex than first-time neck operations and there is not doctor in the nation that has any experience which even approaches that of Dr. Clayman.
-Dr. Clayman has emphasized this in practice and has publications establishing his unparalleled results in these circumstances.
-No other surgeon in the world can do what he does.
+This type of surgery is much more complex than first-time neck operations and there is not doctor in the nation that has any experience which even approaches that of Drs.
+Clayman and Frankenthaler.
+Drs.
+Clayman and Frankenthaler has emphasized this in their practice and have publications establishing their unparalleled results in these circumstances.
+No other surgeons in the world can do what we do.
 Your chart is much more complex.
 The disease is more complex.
 The decisions preoperatively and intra-operatively are much more complex.
 The decisions that need to be made prior to the operation and the planning of the operation is much more complex, and your long-term follow up is more complex.
-Dr. Clayman's experience with these patients is unparalleled.
-The preparation of these patients is significantly more difficult and takes considerably more time for Dr. Clayman to review and study.
-Of course, the extra time he will put into your problem almost always means he can find and remove all the thyroid cancer within the neck that other surgeons have failed to do.
+Drs.
+Clayman's and Frankenthaler's experience with these patients is unparalleled.
+The preparation of these patients is significantly more difficult and takes considerably more time for their review and study.
+Of course, the extra time we will put into your problem almost always means they can find and remove all the thyroid cancer within the neck that other surgeons have failed to do.
 Our success rate for re-operations when other surgeons were unsuccessful is near 98%... and they also go home the morning following the surgery.
-Nearly 50% of Dr. Clayman's schedule is re-do thyroid cancer surgery... pick your surgeon wisely.
-Dr. Clayman will do approximately 2 re-operations every day because another surgeon couldn't address all of the cancer in the first or subsequent surgery.
+Nearly 50% of our thyroid cancer patients scheduled for surgery are re-do thyroid cancer surgery... pick your surgeon wisely.
+Drs.
+Clayman and Frankenthaler will do many re-operations every day because another surgeon couldn't address all of the cancer in the first or subsequent surgery.
 The $2500 online medical consultation fee is your responsibility and cannot be submitted to insurance for reimbursement.
 It also takes longer to put together the records for people who need a re-operation, so know that it may take 2 weeks to have a consultation if somebody else has already tried to cure your thyroid cancer.

 Patients from Other Countries / and Patients Without Insurance

 We operate on international patients every week.
-The total cost if you do not have insurance and must pay for a thyroid gland only operation out of pocket is $15,990.
-This includes the consultation fee, chart prep, surgeon fee, anesthesia, anesthesiologist, x-ray, hospital, laboratory, operating room, operating room team, and recovery room.
+The total cost if you do not have insurance and must pay for a thyroid gland only operation out of pocket is very very affordable.
+We do not publish our price schedule but you can email Dr. Clayman at email@example.com and he will communicate directly with you based upon the current understanding of your disease.
+The price will include the consultation fee, chart prep, surgeon fee, anesthesia, anesthesiologist, x-ray, hospital, laboratory, operating room, operating room team, and recovery room.
 Everything except travel and hotel.
-This is cheap!
-Remember, this is not $15,990 for the surgeons... this is for everything, and this is about half of what this operation will cost you at any other hospital in the US.
-There are no other hidden fees!
-There are no other surprises.
-If you have a thyroid cancer that requires the entire thyroid gland removed, the cost is $19,990.
-If your thyroid cancer has spread to the side lymph nodes of your neck or you have had a previous thyroid cancer surgery and were not cured and you have zero insurance, the cost is $24,990-$27,990 (depending upon the extent and locations of the disease within your neck.
-(The only thing not included in this cost is the expense of a PET/CT scan if so indicated)
+This cost is incredibly affordable and is truly a fraction of any other specialty center and you will be cared for in a manner that you would have never dreamed was possible!
+Remember, we will quote you a cost for everything... yes, for everything, and this is about 25% of what this operation will cost you at any other hospital in the US.
+The reason our cost is so low is for several reasons.
+Don't ever forget, this is the most premier evaluation and surgery possible for thyroid care.
+But we are incredibly cost efficient.
+Additionally, unlike other large tertiary hospital systems, we do not utilize patient care income to pay for large new buildings, resident or fellow training, or unreimbursed costs of hospital systems including expensive administration and research needs.
+This cost efficiency is therefore passed on directly to our patients.
+There are no hidden fees ever!
+There are no surprises.
+If you have a thyroid tumor or a thyroid cancer that requires the entire thyroid gland removed, there is a specific cost.
+If your thyroid cancer has spread to the side lymph nodes of your neck or you have had a previous thyroid cancer surgery and were not cured and you have zero insurance, the cost is slightly greater (depending upon the extent and locations of the disease within your neck).
+The only thing not included when we quote a total cash cost is the expense of a PET/CT scan if so indicated.

-Waiting Lists - When Can You Have Surgery by the World's Most Experienced Thyroid Cancer Surgeon?
+Waiting Lists - When Can You Have Surgery by the World's Most Experienced Thyroid Cancer Surgeons?

-Dr. Clayman performs thyroid surgery 5 days per week (2 operations 1 day per week (Fridays) and 4-8 operations the other 4 days per week.
-It takes about 7-10 days for your chart to be completed and for Dr. Clayman to review it (a little longer if you have already had an unsuccessful thyroid cancer operation somewhere else).
+Drs.
+Clayman and Frankenthaler perform thyroid surgery at least three days per week (8 operations daily).
+It takes about 3-5 days for your chart to be completed and for one of our doctors to review it (a little longer if you have already had an unsuccessful thyroid cancer operation somewhere else).
 The entire process from the time of submission of the online form to an operation is usually about 2 weeks.
 However, the winter months are our busiest and our schedule is booked solid for about 3 weeks, thus the time it takes to get through our process is about 1 week longer during the winter.
 The slowest part of the process is almost always getting your medical records sent to us.
 The good news: We are good at this because we do FAR more complex thyroid and thyroid cancer operations than anybody else in the world... and we'll get lots more experience before its your turn.
 The bad news: there are other thyroid surgery and thyroid cancer patients in front of you (we will be practicing on them!).
 Remember, we'll do more thyroid surgery and thyroid cancer operations during the few weeks you have to wait for your surgery than almost any other surgeon will do in their professional careers.
 Also remember, even though this may be a thyroid cancer, except in extremely unusual circumstances of the most aggressive thyroid cancer called anaplastic thyroid cancer, you've already had this disease for years...
 Yep, almost all patients have been growing a thyroid cancer within their neck for at least 4-5 years before somebody figures it out.
-There are some exceptions to getting in sooner; Dr. Clayman will see any anaplastic, poorly differentiated thyroid cancer, or vocal cord paralysis from thyroid cancer emergently within a day or so.
+There are some exceptions to getting in sooner; Drs.
+Clayman and Frankenthaler will see any anaplastic, poorly differentiated thyroid cancer, or vocal cord paralysis from thyroid cancer emergently within a day or so.

 Why do you charge an online medical consultation Fee?